Jacksons Perimeter Security Solutions for Utilities Sites

 Most utilities sites employ products which have been tested and certified under LPS 1175, while for higher risk sites, approved for UK government use products may be recommended by the CPNI (Centre for the Protection of National Infrastructure) as part of their advisory remit.
 Where hostile vehicle mitigation measures to protect against vehicle borne attack are required, PAS 68 and IWA 14 certified crash rated fences/barriers/gates and bollards provide effective solutions.

-For higher risk sites, various tested and approved or certified products designed to mitigate different types of threat are available, which all carry the assurance of proven performance; for example LPS 1175 provides a security rating for products (1 = lowest rating, 5 = highest) based on the attack time a product is able to withstand given an allowable tool set and maximum work time.
+For higher risk sites, various tested and approved or certified products designed to mitigate different types of threat are available, which all carry the assurance of proven performance; for example LPS 1175 provides a security rating for products (A1 to H20) based on the attack time a product is able to withstand given an allowable tool set and number of attackers, and maximum work time.

 Download utilities case studies